Isomorphism of uniform algebras on the 2-torus: Background and Notation

 For the algebra $\sA_{\al},$ it is known that (\cite{Wer61}) \begin{enumerate} \item Each point $(z_0, w_0)$ in (the Shilov boundary) $\bbT^2$ is in a singleton part; \item The point $(0, 0)$ is in a singleton part. \end{enumerate}

 \begin{remark} From the observations above it follows that the set $\{(z, w) \in \Delta_{\al}: \ 0 < |z| < 1\}$ is the union of parts.
-We have proved that no part in this set is a singleton, though we have not included the proof here, as we believe this fact is known. \end{remark}
+We have proved that no part in this set is a singleton, though we have not included the proof here, as we believe this fact is known.
+(A proof can be found in \cite{San}, section 3.3.) \end{remark}